List of Kyōryū Sentai Zyuranger characters: Dora Taros

-Dora Taros (ドーラタロス, Dōra Tarosu) is a giant white knight mecha piloted by Kai, Bandora's resurrected son.
-It has various weapons including its Taro Missiles, Taro Beam, Taro Punch, and could use Kai's telekinesis.
-Came when Kai gave out the command "Come forth, Dora Taros!" (現れよ、ドーラタロス!, Araware yo Dōra Tarosu!).
-Daizyuzin and Gouryuzin were of no match for this new menace.
+Dora Taros (ドーラタロス, Dōra Tarosu) is a white knight-themed mecha piloted by Bandora's resurrected son Kai.
+It has various weapons, including the Taro Missiles, Taro Beam and Taro Punch, and could use Kai's telekinesis.
 After being destroyed by Ultimate Daizyuzin, Bandora cast a spell that caused the ground to collapse from underneath King Brachion, causing him to sink into the ground, with the Dinosaur Eggs inside of him.

-Once Great Saturn appears on Earth, Bandora rebuilds Dora Taros with two extra horns on the sides of its head and extended blades from its arms which it uses to sever Daizyuzin's left arm and half of Dragon Caesar's tail, leaving Bandora free to cast a spell that causes the two to disappear.
+Once Great Satan appears on Earth, Bandora rebuilds Dora Taros with two extra horns on the sides of its head and extended blades from its arms which it uses to sever Daizyuzin's left arm and half of Dragon Caesar's tail, leaving Bandora free to cast a spell that causes the two giant robots to disappear.
 The Zyurangers later learn from Burai's spirit that the Guardian Beasts are trapped in Bandora's Magic Realm.
-The Zyurangers escape after smashing the globes containing their Guardian Beasts and attack Dora Taros through several quickly-ascending stages: separate Guardian Beasts, Daizyuzin, Dragon Caesar, Gouryuzin and finally Ultimate Daizyuzin destroying both Great Saturn and Dora Taros forever.
+The Zyurangers escape after smashing the globes containing their Guardian Beasts and attack Dora Taros through several quickly-ascending stages: separate Guardian Beasts, Daizyuzin, Dragon Caesar, Gouryuzin and finally Ultimate Daizyuzin destroying both Great Satan and Dora Taros forever.

 Dora Monsters

-The Dora Monsters (ドーラモンスター, Dōra Monsutā) (1-10, 12–16, and 23–27) are made out of clay by Pleprechuan and processed by the Neodora Machine (ネンドーラマシン, Neodōra Mashin) oven into human size.
+The Dora Monsters (ドーラモンスター, Dōra Monsutā) are made out of clay by Pleprechaun and processed by the Neodora Machine (ネンドーラマシン, Neodōra Mashin) oven into human size.
 Throwing her DoraSceptor to Earth, usually when her Dora Monster is defeated, Bandora conjures the spell "Evil spirits that sleep in the ground, give more power to Dora (name of Dora monster)!" to regenerate the defeated Dora monster into a giant.